Skip to main content

 1. Ensure you have the proper permissions from Jonathan Reisch (only a select group get this, so if this sounds unfamiliar that’s on purpose)

-3. Once there, navigate to the help center at the bottom left of the page
+3. Once there, navigate to settings at the bottom left of the page

 How To Upload New Processes and Edit Existing Processes